rongrongwei/covid-checker/README.md

 Instructions for importing application to Eclipse

-Step 1: Download the GitHub repository as an zip file.
+Step 1: Download the GitHub repository as a zip file.
 Step 2: Unzip the file.
 Step 3: Click "file" on Eclipse and select "import".
 Step 4: Import the entire folder to your Eclipse.